scaleway/serverless-scaleway-functions/README.md

 - [Serverless Framework CLI](https://serverless.com) installed on your local computer (e.g. run `npm install serverless -g`)
 - [Scaleway CLI](https://www.scaleway.com/en/cli/) installed on your local computer

-If you are using [Scaleway IAM](/identity-and-access-management/iam/how-to/activate-iam), you need to be the [Owner](/identity-and-access-management/iam/concepts/#owner) of the Scaleway [Organization](/identity-and-access-management/iam/concepts/#organization) in which the actions will be carried out, or you are an IAM user of the Organization, with a [policy](/identity-and-access-management/iam/concepts/#policy) granting you the necessary [permission sets](/identity-and-access-management/iam/reference-content/permission-sets/).
+If you are using [Scaleway IAM](https://www.scaleway.com/en/iam/), you need to be the Owner of the Scaleway Organization in which the deployment will take place, or be an IAM user of the Organization with a policy granting you the necessary Permission Sets.
+See the [IAM Overview](https://www.scaleway.com/en/docs/identity-and-access-management/iam/reference-content/overview/) for more information.

-## Quickstart
+## Quick start

 1. Export the template you wish to use (see the list [here](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples)).
 We will use `python3`: